Texas A&M vs. Penn State: Odds, spread, over/under - NCAA Tournament First Round

 Texas A&M vs. Penn State: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 7 seed Texas A&M Aggies (25-9) and the No. 10 seed Penn State Nittany Lions (22-13) will meet on Thursday at 9:55 PM in the first round of the NCAA Tournament.
-The contest airs on TBS.

-In this article, you can see the spread and odds across multiple sportsbooks for the Texas A&M vs. Penn State matchup.
+In this article, you can take a look at odds and spreads for the Texas A&M vs. Penn State matchup across multiple sportsbooks.

 Texas A&M vs. Penn State Game Info